I am automatically suspicious of anyone with a strongly-held view on the Oxford comma.1

 The most commonly-cited reason is that the Oxford comma is grammatically important because it objectively reduces ambiguity, e.g.:

-I spoke to my two dogs, named Jack and Jill
+I spoke to my dogs, Jack, and Jill.

 In this sentence, adding the Oxford comma eliminates ambiguity, because without it, you might think the dogs’ names are Jack and Jill.

 But of course, the only reason that example works is because “dogs” is pluralized.
 If you take out the plural:

 I spoke to my dog, Jack and Jill.